Railway History Campus

 Train Shed Exhibit Building

 Beginning in April 2016 public access is available April through October via regularly scheduled trains departing from the Snoqualmie and North Bend Depots that allow visitors to see the locomotives, passenger cars, freight cars and maintenance equipment stored in the Train Shed while learning about the role and impact of railways in Northwest development.
-Beginning in the Spring/Summer 2017 public access will be available to drive up visitors at regularly scheduled dates and times; please stay tuned for the announcement of the specifics.
-The Northwest Railway Museum currently offers the Train Shed Tour Package, tickets are available for scheduled dates from Snoqualmie Agent or through prebooking from our Educator on most Saturdays*.
+Beginning in the June 2017 public access is available to drive up visitors at regularly scheduled dates and times.
+The Northwest Railway Museum currently offers the Train Shed Tour Package, tickets are available for scheduled dates from Snoqualmie Agent or through prebooking from our Educator on the Saturdays* of the month.

 The Train Shed Exhibit Building houses a mixture of large objects, ranging from our most historically significant and restored pieces like the Chapel Car Messenger of Peace and White River Lumber Co Caboose 001 to our most vulnerable to the weather pieces like Canadian Pacific Railway #25 which is currently housed in the building awaiting future restoration.